-More recently, we have rappers from the hood who make it big, as in Straight Outta Compton.
+More recently, rappers from the hood who make it big, as in Straight Outta Compton.

-The quest.
 The Iliad, Star Wars, and Indiana Jones.
-Take your pick of the sports narrative that culminates in the championship game.
+Any sports narrative that culminates in the championship game.

 In Blue Crush (sports-themed quest), washed-up surfer girl catches the perfect wave in the Pipe Masters championship; although she doesn’t win the contest, she is asked to join the Billabong family, that is, the women’s surf team.